thh-carvalho/hubspot-api/README.md

 ﻿# hubspot-api
-* Insert leads from a web Form to the HubSpot CRM
+* Insert leads from a web to the HubSpot CRM